psychemedia/storytelling-notes/time.md

 Our Time: On the Durability of the Alaturka Hour System in the Late Ottoman Empire ," International Journal of Turkish Studies, 16 (2010), 47-69.
 ...
 Alaturka Saat and the Spread of Mean Tim
-The Ottoman hour system traced its origins to the ancient scheme of"seasonal” or "temporal” hours, according to which the day and the night were eachdivided into a set of twelve equal units.
+The Ottoman hour system traced its origins to the ancient scheme of"seasonal" or "temporal" hours, according to which the day and the night were eachdivided into a set of twelve equal units.
 Daytime hours were counted from sunrise to sunset and night time hours, from sunset to sunrise.
 As the length of daytime and night time changed throughout the year, the seasonal hours varied in length accordingly.

-According to the system devised by Ottoman astronomers in the fifteenth century, if not earlier, two cycles of twelve equal hours were counted from sunset, reckoned as twelve o’clock palace circles.
+According to the system devised by Ottoman astronomers in the fifteenth century, if not earlier, two cycles of twelve equal hours were counted from sunset, reckoned as twelve o'clock palace circles.

 6 It seems safe to assume that by the second half of the eighteenth century, thousands of timepieces were marketed throughout the Ottoman domains every year.